 Now, therefore, the parties agree to establish a Labor-Management Committee consisting of four (4) representatives designated by the Employer and four (4) representatives designated by NAGE, which shall review and make recommendations concerning customer service issues at the Registry of Motor Vehicles.

-es G. Farley, President-Local R1-207 James J. Hartnett, Jr., Personnel Administrator
+arnes G. Farley, President-Local R1-207

 Richard F. Faust, President-Local R1-282